zendtech/zend-server-php-buildpack-bluemix/README.md

 # Overview

 Welcome to the Zend Server PHP buildpack!
-This buildpack allows you to deploy your PHP apps on Cloud Foundry using Zend Server 8.0.
+This buildpack allows you to deploy your PHP apps on Cloud Foundry using Zend Server 8.5.
 Zend Server's integration with Cloud Foundry allows you to quickly get your PHP applications up and running on a highly available PHP production environment which includes, amongst other features, a highly reliable PHP stack, application monitoring, troubleshooting, and the new and innovative new technology - Z-Ray.
 Z-Ray gives developers unprecedented visibility into their code by tracking and displaying in a toolbar live and detailed info on how the various elements constructing their page are performing.

+# Requirements

+* New cflinuxfs2 stack - since Zend Server 8.5 release this buildpack requires
+  new Ubuntu 14.04 based stack.

 # Buildpack Components

-* Zend Server 8.0 Enterprise edition
+* Zend Server 8.5 Enterprise edition
-* Zend Server 8.0 configuration files
+* Zend Server 8.5 configuration files
 * PHP 5.6
 * Apache web server

 # Features

-* Zend Server 8.0
+* Zend Server 8.5
 * PHP 5.6
-* All Zend Server 8.0 extensions
+* All Zend Server 8.5 extensions
 * Ability to work in cluster mode where all instances of application share their Zend Server settings
 * Automatic composer dependecies installation during deployment